jayashreejambulingam2008-png/M1/README.md

 ## RESULT:
-Thus the program to find minimum between two fraction numbers using conditional operator or ternary operator has been executed successfully.
+Thus the program to find simple interest & compound interest has been executed successfully.